Embracing a God-directed life

 While YTI encourages and challenges faculty and students alike to strive for innovation in their respective fields, our actions remain firmly rooted in our love for God and every individual we meet.

-- #3 We affirm the Trinitarian nature of creation (grounded in the Father, designed and held together in the Son, and empowered by the Spirit), including the creation and commission of humankind, and humankind’s responsibility to God, as well as the balance of the created order (Genesis 1 & 2);
+- #3 We affirm the Trinitarian nature of creation (grounded in the Father, designed and held together in the Son, and empowered by the Spirit), including the creation and commission of humankind, and humankind’s responsibility to God, as well as the balance of the created order.
+We affirm that human beings were created for community, in the image of God, male and female, in order to fulfill the mandate of procreation, to relate to one another, and to relate to the Creator (Genesis 1 & 2);

-- #4 We affirm the scriptural account of human freewill and yet also the invasive, enslaving nature of sin (Genesis 3 & 4, Romans 3);
+- #4 We affirm the scriptural account of human freewill and yet also the invasive, enslaving nature of sin.
+Men and women can choose to live as they please; and yet we experience debilitating suffering due to evil in our world.
+This suffering is not the will of God, but rather the consequences of human choice.
+(Genesis 3 & 4, Romans 3);

-- #5 We affirm the centrality of the cross and resurrection for Christian faith and practice (Galatians 2:20; 1 Corinthians 15:12-19);
+- #5 We affirm the informing centrality of the life, death and resurrection of Jesus of Nazareth for Christian faith and practice (Galatians 2:20; 1 Corinthians 15:12-19);

-- #6 We affirm that salvation is available to all as the forgiveness of sins through grace, and the resurrection to eternal life through belief in Jesus (Ephesians 2:8-10; Romans 10:9-10);
+- #6 We affirm that salvation is available to all as the forgiveness of sins through grace and the resurrection to eternal life through belief in, and confession of Jesus (Ephesians 2:8-10; Romans 10:9-10);

 - #10 We affirm the scriptural witness to the ministry of both men and women (Mark 15:40-41, Acts 18:1-26, Romans 16:1, Galatians 3:28, 1 Timothy 3:11, etc.);